RMS Carinthia (1925): Service

 The Carinthia plied the Atlantic on the Liverpool-Boston-New York route.
 She was also used for cruising.
 In 1931 her passenger accommodation was altered.
 Instead of 1st, 2nd, and 3rd Classes, she now had Cabin Class, Tourist Class and 3rd Class.
 During 1933 she made a world cruise calling at 40 ports including Tristan da Cunha, (known as the remotest island on the planet) covering 40000 mi.
 In 1933 RMS Carinthia received an SOS from the Latvian steamer Andromeda which had struck an unknown submerged object.
 The incident had happened eighty miles from Ushant in the English Channel but Carinthia had been too far away to make a rescue and the ship sank.
 The crew of the steamer were rescued by the steamship Hartside.

 In 1934, she was transferred to the London–Le Havre–Southampton–New York route.
 From 1935 until 1939 she was reverted to New York and used for Winter cruising.
+As she no longer carried the Royal Mail across the Atlantic, she was re-designated as the SS Carinthia.
 Her hull was painted white with a green boot-topping for the cruising duties.
 On 20 September 1938, the Carinthia was on a cruise from New York to the Caribbean, 150 miles north of Florida when she was warned of bad weather ahead, the infamous 1938 hurricane.
 She turned to avoid the storm, but the storm also turned and she sailed right into it.
 Despite category 5 winds and huge seas, she survived the storm with only cosmetic damage and sick passengers.